japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 ====
 `committedOffsets` is used when:

-* `MicroBatchExecution` stream execution engine is requested for the <<spark-sql-streaming-MicroBatchExecution.adoc#populateStartOffsets, start offsets (from checkpoint)>>, to <<spark-sql-streaming-MicroBatchExecution.adoc#isNewDataAvailable, check whether new data is available>> and <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch, run a single streaming micro-batch>>
+* `MicroBatchExecution` stream execution engine is requested for the <<spark-sql-streaming-MicroBatchExecution.md#populateStartOffsets, start offsets (from checkpoint)>>, to <<spark-sql-streaming-MicroBatchExecution.md#isNewDataAvailable, check whether new data is available>> and <<spark-sql-streaming-MicroBatchExecution.md#runBatch, run a single streaming micro-batch>>

-* `ContinuousExecution` stream execution engine is requested for the <<spark-sql-streaming-ContinuousExecution.adoc#getStartOffsets, start offsets (from checkpoint)>> and to <<spark-sql-streaming-ContinuousExecution.adoc#commit, commit an epoch>>
+* `ContinuousExecution` stream execution engine is requested for the <<spark-sql-streaming-ContinuousExecution.md#getStartOffsets, start offsets (from checkpoint)>> and to <<spark-sql-streaming-ContinuousExecution.md#commit, commit an epoch>>

 * `StreamExecution` is requested for the <<toDebugString, internal string representation>>
 ====